 - 4 lbs chicken drumsticks

-- 2 c kefir - may use thinned yogurt or buttermilk
+- 2 cup kefir may use thinned yogurt or buttermilk

 - oil for frying

-- In a large bowl, stir together 10 cups water and 2 Tbsp salt.
+In a large bowl, stir together 10 cups water and 2 tablespoon salt.
 Add the chicken covering all pieces with brine solution.
 Cover and refrigerate overnight.

-- In another bowl, whisk together kefir, 1 Tbsp salt, mustard, paprika, 1/2 cayenne pepper (if using) and 1/2 tsp black pepper.
+In another bowl, whisk together kefir, 1 tablespoon salt, mustard, paprika, ½ cayenne pepper (if using) and ½ teaspoon black pepper.

-- Mix together flour, cornmeal, 1 tsp black pepper and 1/2 tsp cayenne pepper (if using).
+Mix together flour, cornmeal, 1 teaspoon black pepper and ½ teaspoon cayenne pepper (if using).

 - Be sure to allow the oil to reheat between batches.

 - Do not stack chicken on paper towel - this causes the crust to become soggy.

 - The brining of the chicken is an important step to seal in the moisture so, don't skip it!
 It sounds really fancy but it is simply soaking the chicken in a salt bath.